LucaCappelletti94/holdouts_generator/README.rst

 Generating cached holdouts
 ---------------------------------
-To generate a cached holdout you just need to import instead of `holdouts_generator` the other method called `cached_holdouts_generator`.
+To generate a cached holdout you just need to import instead of holdouts_generator the other method called cached_holdouts_generator.
 Everything else stays basically the same, except you receive also the holdout cached key for storing the results.

 .. code:: python